louisitvn/slate/source/index.html.md

 * Open the corresponding URL in your browser to launch the demo: http://your-host.com/demo/

-That's it! you can now play around with your own instance of Emotsy Builder on your own hosting server.
+That's it!
+You can now explore your own instance of Emotsy Builder hosted on your server.

-The demo includes a sample index.php file that loads the required Emotsy Builder files.
-It also contains server-side scripts (written in PHP) to handle Emotsy Builder interactions such as SAVE and EXPORT.
-You can use the provided PHP script, or implement similar functionality in any server-side language you're familiar with such as Ruby, Perl, .NET, Java, etc.
+The demo includes a sample index.php file that loads the necessary Emotsy Builder resources.
+It also comes with server-side scripts (written in PHP) to handle interactions such as Save and Export.
+You can use the provided PHP scripts as-is or implement similar functionality in any server-side language you're comfortable with, such as Ruby, Perl, .NET, Java, and more.

 # Installation

-In the previous section, we provide a guideline to quickly run a demo installation of Emotsy Builder so that you can see how it works in your environment.
-In this section, we provide a step-by-step guideline to install Emotsy Builder as well as configure it to works with your server-side scripting.
+In the previous section, we provided a quick-start guide to help you run a demo installation of Emotsy Builder, allowing you to see how it works in your environment.
+In this section, we'll walk through a step-by-step guide to installing Emotsy Builder and configuring it to work with your server-side scripting.

-Basically, there are 2 parts of installation:
+There are two main parts to the installation:

-* The Emotsy Builder itself on the client side
+* The Emotsy Builder frontend (client side)

-* The server-side script.
+* The server-side script

-Explanation: Emotsy Builder itself works on the client side of a web application, i.e. in a browser, and it interacts with users, allowing them to build beautiful HTML pages.
-However, when it come to saving or publishing users' design work, you will need to capture the output of Emotsy Builder (i.e. HTML page) and pass it to a server-side script, which stores the HTML content to a storage or publish it (allowing users to download)
+Explanation: Emotsy Builder runs entirely on the client side — in the user's browser — where it provides a visual interface for building beautiful HTML pages.
+However, when it comes to saving or publishing a user's design, you'll need to capture the output (the HTML content) and send it to a server-side script, which either saves the data or prepares it for download.

-In the next section, we guide how to set up Emotsy Builder and provide a sample demo of how to capture its data to pass to a server-side script for storing or exporting
+In the next section, we'll show you how to set up Emotsy Builder and include a demo illustrating how to capture its output and pass it to a server-side script for storage or export.

 ## Include required files